BoningtonChen/Bonostl/README.md

 - The Bonostl library headers are all `.hpp` headers, which means you can simply include them in your own projects.

 ## Library Stuff
+- bonostlpch(A dependency of a bunch of files included from C++ standard libraries)
 - Containers
-  - bonostlpch(A dependency of a bunch of files included from C++ standard libraries)
   - queue
   - threadsafe_stack
   - threadsafe_queue
   - threadsafe_lookup_table
+  - lock_free_stack
+- Algorithms
+  - parallel_find
+  - parallel_for_each
+- Locks
   - spinlock_mutex
-  - lock_free_stack

 ## LICENSE
 Bonostl uses MIT License.